The twisted second moment of modular half integral weight $L$--functions: Automorphic preliminaries I (half integral weight)

 where $\chi_0$ denotes the principal character modulo $4$ and $^{\prime}$ denotes the exclusion of $(c,d)=(0,0)$.
 Both of the series on the right of \eqref{level4eis2} have meromorphic continuation to all of $\mathbb{C}$ with only simple poles at $s=1$ \cite[pg.~273]{La}.
-A computation that applies Kronecker's first limit formula \cite[pg.~273]{La} to the right side of \eqref{level4eis2} gives (for each $\tau \in \mathbb{H}$),
+A computation that uses the Taylor expansion of $2^{-s}$ at $s=1$, and that applies Kronecker's first limit formula \cite[pg.~273]{La} to the right side of \eqref{level4eis2} gives (for each $\tau \in \mathbb{H}$) the Laurent expansion